a

 Subrahmanya Temple

-Haripad town, about 30 kilometres from Alleppey, is home to the Subrahmanya Temple, a well-known shrine dedicated to the god Nagadeva.
+Located at Haripad town about 30 kilometres from Alleppey, this famous temple is dedicated to Nagadeva.
 The revered temple has nearly a thousand sculptures of Nagadeva all along the path and in the precincts.
 It is one of the largest temples dedicated to Subrahmanya.